Tools for a Smooth and Stress-Free Outing

 Under the law, service animals are not pets; they are working animals trained to perform a medical function, and businesses are required to accommodate them.

-If a handler’s disability isn’t apparent, store workers are legally permitted to answer the two questions listed above.
+If a handler’s disability isn’t apparent, store workers are legally permitted to ask the two questions listed above.
 Everything else is off-limits.
 Therefore, stores cannot:

 - Ask for proof of registration, documentation, and certification